 Learn more about Things to do price policies

 - Virtual experiences aren’t supported at this time.
 Inventory must take place in a physical location.
-VR/AR experiences taking place at the POI are allowed.

 - Restaurant coupons for individual meals aren’t permitted.
 Tours based on local cuisine or food-related events are permitted.
-This includes neighborhood tours with stops at multiple shops and restaurants.
+This includes neighbourhood tours with stops at multiple shops and restaurants.
 Meals are permitted as part of a performance or other experience.

 Learn more about our policy for restricted businesses